pirafrank/poof/README.md

-  list      List installed binaries and their versions check     Check if poof's bin directory is in the PATH version   Show version information help      Print this message or the help of the given subcommand(s)
+  list      List installed binaries and their versions check     Check if poof's bin directory is in the PATH version   Show version information enable    Persistently add poof’s bin directory to your shell PATH help      Print this message or the help of the given subcommand(s)

 Options: